camdecoster/employee-database/README.md

 This is a simple Vue project which connects to the JSONPlaceholder API and uses it to present a list of employees (name and email).
 Users can add, edit, or delete employees from the list.
 It was built using instructions from [this tutorial](https://www.taniarascia.com/getting-started-with-vue/).

+You can try the application here: [Employee Database](https://camdecoster.github.io/employee-database/).

 ## Project setup

 ```